 Agile Learning Design: Tools for Learners

-In the last article I discussed some of the various media for delivering learning methodologies and objects.
+In the last chapter, I discussed some of the various media for delivering learning methodologies and objects.
 Before moving on to the final concept of Iteration in Agile Learning Design, I thought now would be a good time to discuss the tools the learners require for agile learning in a dL (distributed Learning) environment.

 Learning Management System (LMS)